 Note: If you are upgrading from Quicken 1 or 1.5, a document with instructions for upgrading is available from Intuit Technical Support.
 Choose To the Web ► Online Technical Support from the Online menu.
-For information on using a Web browser with Quicken, see ["Up-to-the-minute financial information on the Web" on page 34](#).
+For information on using a Web browser with Quicken, see "Up-to-the-minute financial information on the Web" on page 32.

-- 1 After you have installed Quicken, moved your Quicken data files to your new Quicken Folder, and removed your old Quicken application from your hard disk, you can open your Quicken data file one of these three ways: - Double-click your Quicken data file icon. - Double-click the Quicken application icon. - Drag your Quicken data file icon to the Quicken application icon and drop it by releasing the mouse button when the application icon is highlighted. - 2 When Quicken asks you to personalize your copy of Quicken, type your name and click OK. - 3 Choose whether or not to register your software now.
+- 1 After you have installed Quicken, moved your Quicken data files to your new Quicken Folder, and removed your old Quicken application from your hard disk, you can open your Quicken data file one of these three ways: - Double-click your Quicken data file icon. - Double-click the Quicken application icon. - Drag your Quicken data file icon to the Quicken application icon and drop it by releasing the mouse button when the application icon is highlighted. - 2 When Quicken asks you to personalize your copy of Quicken, type your name and click OK.